Skip to main content

 To achieve better efficiency, it is important to break down testing approaches into smaller components with less complexity.
 In the shift-left approach, this is exactly the direction in which the testing and validation activities move.
 By testing early, testing teams can catch the defects early, and development teams can rectify those at the component level.
 Later, during the integration testing, the chances of finding a lot of defects reduce dramatically.

-How to derive maximum ROI from shift left philosophy?
+How to derive maximum ROI from shift left Testing?

 The best practices outlined in this blog will help enterprises seamlessly onboard a shift left methodology for their testing initiatives.